WA6YDQ/nano80/README.md

 I'm sure there are bugs.
 Please let me know so I can fix them.

 Also here is asm80.c

 This is a command line 8080 assembler I wrote some time ago.
 Tested under Linux, compiled with gcc.
 To compile: cc -o asm80 asm80.c

+I've added a bootloader program in 8080 assembler.
+See README.bootloader for info.

+Also included is the .c program com2bl.c

+This is a small file to prepare .com files to be uploaded to the nano80 using the bootloader.